fredgdaley2/Sortiously/README.md

 *Additionally can merge purge files.
 Documentation in **ReadMeMergePurge.txt***

 ##### *Dependencies:* System.Data.SQLite.Core
+*Uses SQLite to do the sorting according to the custom defined key.*

+* Very CPU and memory friendly.
+* The original file is not overwritten or changed.
 * Sort more than one file at a time using multiple threads.
-* The original file is not overwritten or changed.
-* Very CPU and memory friendly.

 **Progress Reporting:** Use this knowing that it will slow down the process due to writing to console or other output source.
 So if you want pure speed don't report the progress.